CSX CEO Harrison dies months into railroad's turnaround effort

-NEW YORK (Reuters) - CSX Corp Chief Executive Hunter Harrison has died, the freight railway operator said on Saturday, just a few days after announcing that the veteran rail executive hired earlier this year to boost its profits had taken a medical leave of absence.
+NEW YORK (Reuters) - CSX Corp (CSX.O) Chief Executive Hunter Harrison has died, the freight railway operator said on Saturday, just a few days after announcing that the veteran rail executive hired earlier this year to boost its profits had taken a medical leave of absence.

 Harrison, 73, died “due to unexpectedly severe complications from a recent illness,” the company said in a statement, adding that he would be succeeded for now by acting CEO Jim Foote.